DMK wants UP CM to apologise for treatment meted out to Rahul Gandhi | Politics

 If this was the treatment meted out to Rahul, who is a Member of Parliament and a leader of a national party, what would happen to ordinary people in Uttar Pradesh, he asked.
 Rahul Gandhi and Priyanka Gandhi were on Thursday detained by the Uttar Pradesh police after they were stopped on the Yamuna Expressway in Greater Noida while walking towards Hathras to meet a rape victim's family.

-Also, a 22-year-old Dalit woman died after allegedly being raped by two men in Balrampur district of Uttar Pradeshand Stalin referred to these crimes..
+Also, a 22-year-old Dalit woman died after allegedly being raped by two men in Balrampur district of Uttar Pradesh and Stalin referred to these crimes.PTI VGN BN WELCOME BN WELCOME.

 ALSO READ